 We’ve all grown accustomed to using search forms to find what we need on a website.
+While WordPress’ default search engine leaves much to be desired, there is a slew of search plugins that one can use to boost up their site’s search function.
+But these plugins don’t always match the aesthetic of our site.
 So, when creating a website in Divi, we really need to consider the design of the page results template that will drive the look and feel of those search results.

 In this tutorial, we are going to cover how to build a simple and elegant search results page template using the Divi Theme Builder.
 We will show you how to include the crucial elements of a search results page template, including a dynamic page results title and the relevant search content generated by a blog module.

 - 4 You have successfully subscribed.
 Please check your email address to confirm your subscription and get access to free weekly Divi layout packs!

 - 5 What You Need to Get Started